kjlubick/PracticingGit/Instructions_For_Students.md

 git merge [branch] -X patience		//can produce better diffs for merging, especially if large changes have been made
 ```

+#Maybe a lesson on dealing with deleted files?#

 For a lesson on recovering from mistakes, see [this set of excercises](/Recovering_from_mistakes.md).